niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 There are two main input files for ``ABIN LAUNCHER``:

 - The **geometry files**, given by the ``-m / --mol_inp`` subcommand, are the files presenting the nature and the structure of your molecules.
 They contain the type and number of the constituting atoms and their respective coordinates.
-- The **configuration files**, given by the ``-cf / --config`` subcommand, are the YAML files containing the parameters specific to your calculations and your programs (job type, basis set, etc.)
+- The **configuration files**, given by the ``-cf / --config`` subcommand, are the YAML files containing the parameters specific to your calculations and your programs (job type, basis set, etc.).
+Those files must have the .yml or .yaml extension.

 In both cases, you can either indicate a specific file in the command line, or point towards a directory where there are multiple of those files.
 If you specify multiple input files, ``ABIN LAUNCHER`` will create the input files and launch the jobs corresponding to each geometry-configuration combination.
 For example, if you have 5 geometry files and 3 configuration files, you will end up with 15 launched jobs on your cluster.